microsoft/Olive/examples/stable_diffusion/README.md

 Refer to the corresponding section in the DirectML READMEs for more details on the test inference options:
 - [Stable Diffusion](../directml/stable_diffusion/README.md#test-inference)
 - [Stable Diffusion XL](../directml/stable_diffusion_xl/README.md#test-inference)

+# Stable Diffusion Optimization with OpenVINO

+Please follow this [instruction](./openvino/) to optimize Stable Diffusion model with OpenVINO.